GavinHuttley/tib/source/version_control/index.rst

 Once your account is setup, create a new repository.
 For the purpose of demonstration, I'm going to assume you name it ``demo``.

-.. sidebar:: Creating a new repository
+.. margin:: Creating a new repository

     .. figure:: /_static/images/version_control/github-create-repo.png
         :scale: 50%